Site Logo Site Logo

 Nutrition is an important, but sometimes overlooked, part of breast cancer treatment.
 After all, the right fuel can help manage side effects and help the body heal.

-Our new eBook Nutrition Care for Breast Cancer Patients will teach those in treatment and their caregivers about creating nutritious meals that are easy to prepare and safe to eat.
+Our new eBook Nutrition Care for Breast Cancer Patients, written by registered dietitian Annie Cavalier, will teach those in treatment and their caregivers about creating nutritious meals that are easy to prepare and safe to eat.

 • Nutrition 101

-Tell us where we can send your free copy of the eBook, Nutrition Care for Breast Cancer Patients:
+Tell us where we can send your free copy of the eBook:

 Related reading: